 An outline of the process we are following:

 We describe them as “threads”.
 Whenever possible the 3 threads are presented together.
 If “understanding” equals cognition and “behaviour” equals “behaviour” and out work is therapeutically informed you could say that we are delivering CBT (Cogntive Behavioural Therapy).
 We aren’t!
 Because the major component is the “emotional thread”, and that thread is very largely still missing from CBT.
-Although practitioners are trying to improve their practice by including “emotions” and some are no doubt succeeding – for all too many they are focussed on thoughts (cognitions) driving behaviours without having digested LeDoux’s 1996 research which says that emotion drives behaviours and also provides the lense on which thoughts are based.
+Although practitioners are trying to improve their practice by including “emotions” and some are no doubt succeeding – all too many are focussed on thoughts (cognitions) driving behaviours without having digested LeDoux’s 1996 research which says that emotion drives behaviours and also provides the lense on which thoughts are based.
+Primary emotions produce reactive behaviours, secondary emotions produce “reflective” behaviours and responses.

 The Development of empathy